 Search the National Bibliographic Database for items held in libraries throughout New Zealand.

 A package of video collections in 21 disciplines accessible through the Academic Video Online cross-search.
 VAST is growing steadily and will include access to 20,000 videos.

 Analyzes & highlights important content of religion-related websites to speed research.

-Full text of 1500 leading scientific, technical, medical, social science and business journals published by Wiley.
+A collection of full-text scientific, technical, medical, social science and business journals published by Wiley.